BrycensRanch/SnapX/README.md

 - SnapX is a cross-platform application.
 - Elegance in user interfaces by separating essential settings from advanced or intermediate functionality
 - Supporting high DPI screens
-- Screenshots on a HDR monitor aren't blown out*
+- Screenshots on an HDR monitor aren't blown out*

 [1]: When tested on KDE Plasma Wayland 6.2.90 with HDR on the resulting screenshot's colors were not blown out.
 Your mileage may vary.